 Biotechnology is seen as a form of public health, and can be used to improve and reduce rates of disease, increase the odds of improving or reversing from life-threatening illnesses.
 Biotechnology is also used in the fuel industry, streamlining processes and reducing emissions for a better planet.

 With the rapid rate of growth in the technology space, the biotechnology vertical is booming, and bioscientists, biochemists, and biophysicists, as well as researchers and technicians, will be needed in the coming future.

-Biotechnology Degrees by State
+Biotechnology Schools by State